Large 7.5 ounce California gold nugget

 What detector should I buy for Prospecting, or Which Metal Detector is Best For Me?

-If you are trying to figure out what to buy, you need to start by asking yourself two questions.
+This is probably the most common first question asked on the electronic prospecting forums by new guys, and there are a lot of opinions out there.
+I am presenting my own opinions here - I not a dealer, nor am I allied with any detector manufacturer, so I have no axes to grind one way or another in buying or selling metal detectors.
+If you are a new prospector trying to figure out what gold oriented metal detector to buy, you need to start by asking yourself two questions.
 First, What do I intend to do with my detector?
 Will I be using it every week?
 Some guys know they want to be able to go prospecting with their detector, but can only get out in the field for a few days each year, and that makes a difference.
 Second, you need to figure out what you can afford, even if you have to spend some time saving up.

 GPX4000 metal detector by Minelab

-In general, metal detectors specifically designed for use as coin and jewelry shooting machines make very poor gold detectors, they are just not sensitive enough to detect small or deep nuggets, nor can they handle the intense mineralization found in most gold fields.
-My honest opinion is that nugget detecting with a cheapie radio shack or other low cost detector made to hunt coins is a waste of time.
-Gold nugget detecting really is quite a bit different from coin or jewelry hunting in local parks.
 On the other hand, there are some multi purpose VLFs like the MXT and Xterra 70 which can also be used for coin hunting and other detecting.
 VLFs which are specifically designed to detect gold nuggets have an advantage over PI detectors with tiny gold, and have better discrimination.
 They are generally less expensive than PI detectors, which is often a reason many are attracted to them.
 Unfortunately, they also have serious problems with hot rocks and mineralized soils which are all too common in many gold districts.
 In the many gold districts where mineralized soils are common it is necessary to turn down the sensitivity in order to use them, which is a serious disadvantage and greatly limits how deeply they can detect.
 VLFs work best in old mine dumps, and areas with shallow surface exposures of bedrock.
 However in desert areas and other locations where PIs have an advantage, that advantage can be very large.
 If you are working one of those regions where the advantage to the PI units is large, he can be very tough to find gold using a VLF machine when you are working behind a good PI operator.

 Detecting for gold nuggets in California